 Ground transportation options at the airport consist of car rental companies, shuttles, taxis and car services including app-based rides.
 Quick Shuttle bus service operates from Bellingham Airport to Vancouver (requires minimum 24 hours advance reservation).
 The bus includes a stop at Surrey, B.C., where connections can be made to/from buses for the Vancouver Cruise Ship Terminals.
 Quick Shuttle’s scheduled travel time between Bellingham Airport and downtown Vancouver is 2 hours, 10 minutes.

 Allegiant Air flights arrive and depart at gates D and E. All passengers leave the TSA secure area upon arrival.
-As at all airports, Allegiant recommends checking in 2 hours ahead of flight time and closes check-in 45 minutes before departure.
+As at all airports, Allegiant begins passenger check-in at the airport 2 hours ahead of flight time and closes check-in 45 minutes before departure.

 From the Salish Sea, a 130-mile intricate network of coastal waterways, to Mount Baker, a 10,781-foot slumbering volcano that holds the record for most snowfall and longest ski season in the U.S., the area surrounding Bellingham, Washington, offers a wide range of outdoor adventures that change with the seasons.